t-hofmann/hello-go-swig-c/README.md

 #    hello.go
 ```

-But be aware of, that this will lead to conflicts when building, since then multiple files (the temporary wrapper files and the explicitly generated ones) will contain the wrapped functionality, leading to redeclarations.
+Be aware that this will lead to conflicts when building.
+Since then multiple files (the temporary wrapper files and the explicitly generated ones) will contain the same wrapped functionality, leading to redeclarations.

 ## Function Names